Haha – good one! Of course. I give you 30 days to decide. No questions asked. No hassles.

 Yes – in great detail.
 Bar policy, and the law, will dictate the handling of these situations.

 Nope.
 Times are changing.
-I went from hiring only experienced bartenders to actually looking closer at totally inexperienced applicants.
-It’s all about “soft skills” these days, which I cover in the course.
+As a manager, I went from hiring only experienced bartenders to actually looking closer at totally inexperienced applicants.
+It’s all about “soft skills” these days – which I cover in the course.